ChrisDeFreitas/Electron-FolderView/readme.md

 ```

 ## ToDo
-- add error notification/handling to dlgExecQ; at this point an error will probably require a page reload--haven't tested this yet, as copy function is very stable.
+- allow dlgExecQ to display error and warning messages.
-- watch execQue for instability/bugs/optimizations
+- watch execQue & dlgExecQ for instability/bugs/optimizations
 - expand the ability to execute applications: allow command line switches
-- BulkOps dialog: add rename function to work with a list of files
+- BulkOps dialog: add rename function to work against a group of files
 - create new dialog: view keyboardshortcuts.txt
 - selectList: allow Shift+Click to select a range of items
 - SFTP dialog: re-write with async/await